 2017 Critical Mass Finalists were announced and Jeanine Michna-Bales was chosen as one of the 200 finalists for her project Fallout: The Psychological Impact of the Cold War on America, circa 1960.

-The traveling exhibition of Through Darkness to Light opened to the public at Wyandotte County Historical Museum in Bonner Springs, KS on Friday, September 1st, 2017 and will be on view through October 14th, 2017.
+The traveling exhibition of Through Darkness to Light opened to the public at Wyandotte County Historical Museum in Bonner Springs, KS on Friday, September 1st, 2017 and was on view through October 14th, 2017.

 Through Darkness to Light was the visual component of The Toronto North Star Festival August 8-13th, 2017.
 The Festival featured The Harriet Tubman Institute, The Nathaniel Dett Chorale, Ballet Creole, and the Yale Alumni Chorus.